feliks-nguyen/TimetableScript/README.md

 # Timetable Script

-Timetable Script is a simple script, created to generate tables based on the inputted data.
+A simple Python script was written to generate tables based on the inputted data, and the data can be exported to various file formats.

 ## Installation